Code-Institute-Submissions/iKelvvv-MS4/README.md

 ### Booking page
 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Media | All media assets are displayed properly, no pixelation or stretched images and is responsive on all devices. | PASS Responsiveness | Check every element on page for consistent scalability in mobile, tablet and desktop view.| PASS Book now button | When clicking the book now button on the page, the browser redirects to the booking page. | PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS Booking Form | Checked the form submits only when all required fields are filled out. | Pass If not signed in | Checked to see if the user has not signed in the booking form should not show and a message displays prompting the user to signup/sign in first. | Pass
+Media | All media assets are displayed properly, have no pixelation or stretched images and is responsive on all devices. | PASS
+Responsiveness | Check every element on-page for consistent scalability in mobile, tablet and desktop view.| PASS Book now button | When clicking the book now button on the page, the browser redirects to the booking page. | PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS Booking Form | Checked the form submits only when all required fields are filled out. | Pass If not signed in | Checked to see if the user has not signed in the booking form should not show and a message displays prompting the user to signup/sign-in first. | Pass

 ![booking_google_lighthouse](documentation_assets/images/booking_google_lighthouse.png)

 ### Edit booking page
 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Media | All media assets are displayed properly, no pixelation or stretched images and is responsive on all devices. | PASS Responsiveness | Check every element on page for consistent scalability in mobile, tablet and desktop view.| PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS Edit Booking Form | Checked the form submits only when all required fields are filled out. | Pass
+Media | All media assets are displayed properly, have no pixelation or stretched images and is responsive on all devices. | PASS
+Responsiveness | Check every element on-page for consistent scalability in mobile, tablet and desktop view.| PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS Edit Booking Form | Checked the form submits only when all required fields are filled out. | Pass